 If you’d like some more ideas for container gardening and plant inspiration, I’ve got you covered.

 I’ve got posts on fall flowers for pots and the best plants for winter hanging baskets that will help you to grow a stunning hanging container display.
 You might also like my guide to growing wow factor hanging flower baskets.
 And if you’re keen to keep your containers looking good in spring or summer, you need my posts on spring flowers for pots and hanging baskets and great summer plants for pots.

 My post on low maintenance plants for outdoor pots has lots of suggestions for the best plants for pots to get show stopping displays with minimal effort.
-You will probably find my lists of trailing plants for hanging baskets and pots and outdoor plants for shallow pots useful too.
+You will probably find my lists of trailing plants for hanging baskets and pots, climbing plants for pots, and outdoor plants for shallow pots useful too.

 If you like the idea of growing edible plants in containers, check out my post on easy vegetables to grow in pots.